 ABUS Bordo Chain Bike Lock

 The Abus 6100 Folding Lock is available in either 75cm or 90cm lengths so it’s easy to secure your bike to a wide variety of potential anchors.
-The lock itself comes with its own rattle free carrying case and folds up into a very manageable size that every type of bike owner will find relatively easy to transport.
+The lock itself comes with its own rattle-free carrying case and folds up into a very manageable size that every type of bike owner will find relatively easy to transport.
 You just need to find the best place to lock up your bike.

 - Weight2.66 pounds